 The company values effective two-way communication with shareholders and recognises that it is important not only to provide relevant information as quickly and efficiently as possible, but to listen, understand and respond to the perspectives of those shareholders.
-To promote this two way dialogue, shareholders are encouraged to attend and ask questions at the AGM to ensure accountability and identification with DuluxGroup's strategy and goals.
+To promote this two-way dialogue, shareholders are encouraged to attend and ask questions at the AGM.
 For those shareholders who are unable to attend in person, the company webcasts its AGM on its website and provides a full transcript of the Chairman's and the CEO's speeches on its website.